Arleigh Burke: Chief of Naval Operations

 He was also an excellent leader and manager, and his ability to create an effective organization were keys to his success.
 He supported the notoriously demanding Admiral Hyman Rickover in the development of a nuclear-powered submarine force, and instituted the development of submarine-launched ballistic missiles, which led to the Polaris missile program, headed by Burke's selectee Rear Admiral W. F. "Red" Raborn.
 Burke convened the Project Nobska anti-submarine warfare conference in 1956 at the suggestion of Columbus Iselin II, director of the Woods Hole Oceanographic Institution, where discussion ranged from oceanography to nuclear weapons.
 At the conference, a statement by Edward Teller that a physically small one-megaton warhead suitable for Polaris could be developed led to Burke's adoption of Polaris over Jupiter.
 At a time when others in the Navy were very skeptical of the idea of a missile launched from a submarine, Burke succeeded in developing the single most effective deterrent to a nuclear attack on the United States.
 By 1961 routine Polaris deterrent patrols were in progress and a rapid construction program of Polaris submarines was underway.

 Burke as Chief of Naval Operations was intimately involved in the Eisenhower administration discussions on limiting the size of the submarine force.
 Asked "how much is enough?", as to the number of US ballistic missile submarines needed for deterrence, Burke argued that a force of around 40 Polaris submarines (each with 16 missiles) was a reasonable answer.
 Burke further argued that land-based missiles and bombers were vulnerable to attack, which made the U.S.-Soviet nuclear balance dangerously unstable.
 By contrast, nuclear submarines were virtually undetectable and invulnerable.
 He was very critical of "hair trigger" or "launch on warning" nuclear strategies, and he warned that such strategies were "dangerous for any nation."

 Burke served an unprecedented three terms as Chief of Naval Operations during a period of growth and progress in the Navy.
 Upon completing his third term, he was transferred to the Retired List on August 1, 1961.

 Last years

+He was a member of the anti-Castro organization, Citizens Committee for a Free Cuba.

-Burke, himself of Swedish descent, was the senior representative of the United States of America at the funeral of King Gustaf VI Adolf of Sweden in 1973.
+Burke, of Swedish descent, was the senior representative of the United States of America at the funeral of King Gustaf VI Adolf of Sweden in 1973.

 Arleigh Burke died on January 1, 1996, at the National Naval Medical Center in Bethesda, Maryland.
 He was 94 years old.
 He is buried at the United States Naval Academy Cemetery, in Annapolis, Maryland.